akasht81/technicaltest/README.md

 conda deactivate
 conda remove --name takehometest --all

+Download docker desktop as well to allow dockerfile and docker-compose file builds

 ## Task 1 :

 For the first task related to asr_api.py to run the application :